ia-toki/tcframe/docs/topic-guides/grading.rst

 Test case verdicts
 ******************

+A test case verdict consists of a verdict and optionally points.

 The verdict of each test case will be shown.
-For OK statuses, the points (given by the scorer) will be also shown.
+For OK verdict, the points (given by the scorer) will be also shown.

 Subtask verdicts
 ****************

 If the problem has subtasks, the verdict of each subtask will be shown as well.
-The verdict of a subtask is the combination of:
+A subtask verdict is the combination of:

-- status: the worst status of test case verdicts in the subtask
+- verdict: the worst verdict of test case verdicts in the subtask
 - points:

   - the subtask points (assigned via ``Points()``), if all test case verdicts in the subtask are Accepted,